 PMCID: all published articles receive a PMCID

-Schizophrenia welcomes submissions of the following article types: Book Review, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.
+Schizophrenia welcomes submissions of the following article types: Book Review, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.

 All manuscripts must be submitted directly to the section Schizophrenia, where they are peer-reviewed by the Associate and Review Editors of the specialty section.